Shahzaibarf/Bank-Api/README.md

 # Bank API

-This is a simple bank API built with Express.js that allows users to perform basic banking operations.
+This is a Node.js API that simulates a bank with functionalities for creating accounts, depositing/withdrawing money, transferring funds, and checking account balance and transaction history.

 ## Features